warpwm/lule/README.md

 There is the old bash version in: https://github.com/warpwm/lule_bash

 ```
-lule --image=/some/path/of/an/image.jpg --theme=light -- set
+lule --image=/some/path/of/an/image.jpg create -- set
 ```
 <hr>